SELab-2/OSOC-3/files/documentation_architecture_and_design.md

 The underlying database technology we use to finally store the data is MariaDB.

 ## Design
-The sequence diagrams of our application can be found [here](https://github.com/SELab-2/OSOC-3/tree/develop/files).
+The interaction diagrams of our application can be found [here](files/Interaction Diagram.md).
 In those diagrams, the most important interactions between objects are shown.